KIRSTY SINCLAIR DOOTSON

 2023 ‘The Rainbow’s Gravity: Colour, Materiality and British Modernity’, MPhil Conference, Centre for Film and Screen, Cambridge University

-2021 ‘What Colour is the Anthropocene?’, Institut National d'Histoire de l'Art, Paris
+2021 ‘What Colour is the Anthropocene?’, Deanthrocentric Materialism and the Politics of Matter Conference, Institut National d'Histoire de l'Art, Paris

 Selected Invited Talks